HomeInsights

 Boise vs Meridian: Which Fits Your Plan?

-Boise (the city) and Meridian (the eastern suburb) sit 10 miles apart with very different markets.
+Boise (the city) and Meridian (the western suburb) sit 10 miles apart with very different markets.
 Real price math, school district trade-offs, lifestyle differences, and which buyer profile each one actually fits.

 Boise Commute and Lifestyle in 2026